rbannist/hexagonal-adk-ai-agent/2/README.md

 ## Features

   - **Image Generation and Business Lifecyle Management**: The agent has a capability to generate marketing images from text descriptions - e.g. "A shopping cart full of fresh vegetables".
-The agent also has skills related to approvals (i.e. for use by the business), lifecycle management (e.g. remove),and metadata management (e.g. update an images description).
+The agent also has skills related to approvals (i.e. for use by the business), lifecycle management (e.g. remove),and metadata management (e.g. change an image's description).
   - **A2A Compliant**: Implements the A2A (Agent-to-Agent) protocol for standardised agent communication.
   - **Tool-Using Agent**: Utilises the Google ADK to create an agent that uses a custom tools for image generation, approval marking, and lifecycle management.
   - **Cloud Integrated**: Stores generated images in a Google Cloud Storage bucket.